There are several forms of resolution available, depending on the nature of the incident and the time of the academic year:

 In some cases, a campus investigation may be done prior to the case proceeding to an administrative hearing.
 If the respondent chooses not to meet with the hearing officer by the given deadline, the hearing officer may proceed with the determination of responsibility and impose any sanctions.
 Depending on the nature of the case, the hearing officer may place a hold on the student’s account until the student has met with the hearing officer.

 Through this process, a hearing panel reviews the case information and issues a determination of the Respondent’s responsibility for each alleged violation and determines what sanctions, if any will be imposed.
 Hearing panels are composed of five members: three faculty members and two students.
 Panel members are selected by Faculty election and student government appointment.
-The Vice President of Student Affairs or designated College Official has the authority to determine whether an individual is qualified to serve on panel hearings.
-The Vice President of Student Affairs’ designated College Official provides training and coordinates the logistics of the panel hearing process, which may include securing or serving as an advisor to the hearing panel.
+The Vice President for College and Community Engagement or designated College Official has the authority to determine whether an individual is qualified to serve on panel hearings.
+The Vice President for College and Community Engagement’s designated College Official provides training and coordinates the logistics of the panel hearing process, which may include securing or serving as an advisor to the hearing panel.
 The College reserves the right to have the College’s legal counsel attend a hearing when deemed appropriate.
-Panel hearings may be recorded at the discretion of the Vice President of Student Affairs.
+Panel hearings may be recorded at the discretion of the Vice President for College and Community Engagement.
 Recordings will be retained by the institution for the purposes of the appellate hearing body’s review.
 Recordings retained by the institution are the only official recordings for the hearing.
 All parties will be notified in advance regarding advisor attendance and hearing recording.